muennix/IbHandler/README.md

 	Python setup.py install

-The above command should atomically download and install the IbPy module in case you  have not already installed it.
+The above command should atomically download and install the IbPy module from github in case you  have not already installed it.

 How to use IbHandler?